 Codemaker: YOU!
 Make your own coded message with magnets.
 Take turns decoding each other’s message.

 At the entrance to this gallery, peer inside the four peek holes/portals.
 They are the perfect height for young kids!
 What do you see?
 (Hint: They all have to do with predicting the future!)

 Answers (left to right): tarot cards, tea leaves, animal bones, and Zoltar the fortune teller.

-Mind Games – Pay Attention: Watch the video and see how well you can pay attention– you never know, there might be a surprise or two thrown in there! *Children might not understand the conceptual nature of this game, but they might enjoy watching it!
+Mind Games—Pay Attention: Watch the video and see how well you can pay attention—you never know, there might be a surprise or two thrown in there!

 7. Covert Action

 In this gallery there are two opportunities for kids who are ready to move and get physical*.
 Both are great photo ops, so get your cameras ready!

 - *Air Duct Crawl: Stay stealthy and quiet as you crawl above museum visitors and spy on them.
 But beware…there are spy catchers below who may discover you!

 - Spy Catcher: Stand below as the child crawls through the duct and catch them in a photo op in the “CAUGHT” window—all you need to do is enter the correct code, then push the button to reveal the magic glass in the window.